kputschko/cs_pkpd/README.md

                   data_folder = "data_input")
 ```

+## Access the Output

 And we access the output like this.
+Ignore the ` %>% head()`, because this is only for display purposes.

 ```r